SharePoint/sp-dev-docs/docs/spfx/extensions/basics/configure-extension-icon.md

 ---
-title: Configure extension icon ms.date: 11/20/2017
+title: Configure extension icon in SharePoint Framework (SPFx) Extensions
-ms.prod: sharepoint
+description: Options for configuring the icon for your commands in SharePoint Framework (SPFx) Extensions. ms.date: 01/11/2018 ms.prod: sharepoint
 ---

 # Configure extension icon

-Selecting an icon that illustrates the purpose of your custom command, makes it easier for users to find your command among other options visible in the toolbar or in the context menu.
-This article explains the different options available to you to configure the icon for your commands.
+Selecting an icon that illustrates the purpose of your custom command in SharePoint Framework makes it easier for users to find your command among other options visible in the toolbar or in the context menu.
+Specifying an icon for a command is optional.
+If you don't specify an icon, only the command title is displayed in the command bar.

-## Extension types that support icons

 SharePoint Framework supports building the following types of extensions:

-- Application customizer
+- Application Customizer
-- Field customizer
+- Field Customizer
-- Command set
+- Command Set

-Command set is the only type of SharePoint Framework extension for which you can configure icons.
+The Command Set is the only type of SharePoint Framework Extension for which you can configure icons.

-## Defining Command set locations
+When deploying Command Sets, you can choose whether their commands should be visible on:

+- The command bar (`location: ClientSideExtension.ListViewCommandSet.CommandBar`)

+- The context menu (`location: ClientSideExtension.ListViewCommandSet.ContextMenu`)

+- Both (`location: ClientSideExtension.ListViewCommandSet`)

-When deploying command sets, you can choose whether their commands should be visible on the command bar (`location: ClientSideExtension.ListViewCommandSet.CommandBar`), in the context menu (`location: ClientSideExtension.ListViewCommandSet.ContextMenu`) or both (`location: ClientSideExtension.ListViewCommandSet`).
-Icons defined for the different commands will be displayed only for commands displayed in the command bar.
+Icons defined for the different commands are displayed only for commands displayed in the command bar.

-## Configuring command set icons

-SharePoint Framework offers you two ways to define the icon for your extension.
+SharePoint Framework offers you two ways to define the icon for your extension:

+- Use an external icon image
+- Use a base64-encoded image

-### Using an external icon image
+## Use an external icon image

 When building SharePoint Framework command sets, you can specify an icon for each command by providing an absolute URL pointing to the icon image in the extension manifest, in the **iconImageUrl** property.